ribeiro-boll/C-Storage-Server/README.md

 ### Overview
 The **C-Storage-Server** is a minimalist HTTP server written in **C**, designed to handle multiple simultaneous connections with a **thread pool** and efficiently manage file uploads.

-It was built with a strong focus on **performance, stability, and code clarity**, successfully tested with files up to **1GB** (the upload size limit is hard coded to be **1.9GB**, otherwise the frontend's ArrayBuffer could overflow) without data loss or corruption.
+It was built with a strong focus on **performance, stability, and code clarity**, successfully tested with files up to **1GB** (the upload size limit is hard coded to be **1.9GB** on desktop and to **700MB** on mobile, otherwise the frontend's ArrayBuffer could overflow) without data loss or corruption.
 The server also supports serving static files (HTML, CSS, JS, favicon), making it a lightweight and reliable solution for file storage.

 ### Features